za01br/ai-agent-discord/README.md

-# AI Agent/Discord Bot
+# AI Agent/Discord Bot (built with [Mastra AI](https://mastra.ai/))

-A Discord bot powered by an AI Agent built with [Mastra AI](https://mastra.ai/).
+- Allows users to ask questions via the `/agent` slash command.
+- The agent has the Mastra documentation in its context.
+- The agent answers questions and provides the source URL.

+#### Notes:

+- The documentation is not fetched in real-time or updated.
+It is saved in memory for demonstration purposes.

 ## Getting Started